rspamd/rspamd/README.md

 the MTA to apply to the message- for example to pass, reject or add a header.
 Rspamd is designed to process hundreds of messages per second simultaneously and has a number of features available.

+You can watch the following [introduction video](https://www.youtube.com/watch?v=_fl9i-az_Q0) from the [FOSDEM-2016](http://fosdem.org) where I describe the main features of rspamd and explain why rspamd runs so fast.

+Rspamd is [packaged](https://rspamd.com/downloads) for the major Linux distributives and is also available via [FreeBSD ports](https://freshports.org/mail/rspamd) and NetBSD [pkgsrc](https://pkgsrc.org).

 ## Spam filtering features